rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  to a small subset of the population.
 Ultimately,
- this subset is the buoy that gives Bitcoin the needed floor till it reaches mass adoption and is viewed globally as "money".
+ this subset is the buoy that gives Bitcoin the needed (and growing) floor till it reaches mass adoption and is viewed globally as "money".